 Person-Centered Practice

-ProWorks embraces the concepts of “Person-Centered Planning” and “Person-Centered Practices” in the provision of its services to individuals.
+ProWorks embraces the concepts of “Person-Centered Planning” and “Person-Centered Practices” in providing its services to individuals.

-Person-Centered Practices is not a new concept; it actually reaches back to the time of the “deinstitutionalization” of persons living in large “state hospitals,” and moving back to their communities.
-Person-Centered Practices is presently getting a big push from the Federal and State governments.
-Governmental entities are better defining these practices and requiring their implementation of all service providers.
+Person-Centered Practices are not a new concept; it refers to the “deinstitutionalization” of persons living in large “state hospitals” and moving back to their communities.
+Person-Centered Practices are getting a big push from the Federal and State governments.
+Governmental entities are better at defining these practices and requiring their implementation by all service providers.

-Person-Centered Practices simply strive to ensure that everyone who receives long-term services and support can live, learn, work and enjoy life in the most “integrated” setting possible.
-The goal is for people to lead lives that they find enjoyable and meaningful; a life which allows them to build and maintain relationships with their families and friends, to participate in activities within their community, and to live as independently as possible.
+Person-Centered Practices strive to ensure that everyone who receives long-term services and support can live, learn, work, and enjoy life in the most “integrated” setting possible.
+The goal is for people to lead lives that they find enjoyable and meaningful, allowing them to build and maintain relationships with their families and friends, participate in activities within their community, and live as independently as possible.

 Positive Supports

 ProWorks complies with Minnesota state law that requires licensed service providers to use “positive supports” instead of more restrictive behavioral interventions, such as restraint and seclusion.
-The “positive supports rule,” as it is commonly referred to, became effective on August 31, 2015.
-The purpose of the rule is to improve the quality of life for people who receive services licensed by the MN Department of Human Services.
+The “positive supports rule,” commonly referred to, became effective on August 31, 2015.
+The rule aims to improve the quality of life for people who receive services licensed by the MN Department of Human Services.
 The “positive supports rule” requires licensed service providers to use positive support strategies and person-centered principles with all persons receiving services.

 The “positive supports” rule encourages practices that: